SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ### As American historian Robert Roswell Palmer concludes in his chapter on the first world war, \"the war was indeed a victory for democracy\" (Palmer 696).

-### However, as Aristotle defines in *Politics*, the democracy is a deviation from a more pure form of government
+### However, as Aristotle defines in *Politics*, the democracy is a deviation from a more pure form of government--the constitutional government or polity.

 ## thesis